jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

     ]
 ```

-All packet types and definitions are accessible in [this file](https://github.com/jasperan/f1-telemetry-oracle/blob/main/telemetry_f1_2021/cleaned_packets.py), together with all variable definitions.
+All packet types and definitions are accessible in [this file](https://github.com/jasperan/f1-telemetry-oracle/blob/main/telemetry_f1_2021/cleaned_packets.py) together with all variable definitions.

 # Architecture

 In telemetry, packets typically come in an orderly fashion.
 However, there are instances where these packets arrive later due to network conditions out of our control.
 To prevent accidental packet reordering, and to preserve data integrity, we've chosen to implement the communication architecture with message queues.

-Message queues have been around for decades and are a way to asynchronously communicate a consumer and a producer.
-It's been a precursor of inter-process communication inside Operating Systems like UNIX-based OS's, and it's expanded the functionality to many other areas.
-We believe that message queues fit perfectly into our narrative.
+Message queues have been around for decades and are a way to asynchronously communicate between a consumer and a producer.
+It's been a precursor of inter-process communication inside Operating Systems like UNIX-based OSes, and it's expanded the functionality to many other areas.
+For these reasons, message queues fit perfectly into our narrative.

-Therefore, messages are stored in a queue until they are processed / consumed by a consumer.
+Messages are stored in a queue until they are processed / consumed by a consumer.
 Once they are consumed, they are eliminated from the queue.
 Every message is processed only once, and by only one consumer.
 In case of having several consumers, each consumer will process different messages.

-The chosen message queue provider for our architecture is [RabbitMQ](https://www.rabbitmq.com/), a widely known, completely open-source message broker able to integrate all the above mentioned functionalities.
-We created a producer ([mq_producer.py](../telemetry_f1_2021/mq_producer.py)) and a consumer of the data / receiver ([mq_receiver.py](../telemetry_f1_2021/mq_receiver.py)).
+The message queue provider for our architecture is [RabbitMQ](https://www.rabbitmq.com/), a widely known, completely open-source message broker able to integrate all the above mentioned functionalities.
+I've created a producer ([mq_producer.py](../telemetry_f1_2021/mq_producer.py)) and a consumer of the data / receiver ([mq_receiver.py](../telemetry_f1_2021/mq_receiver.py)).
 The purpose of the producer is to obtain messages from the F1 2021 game, and add them to our message queue.
 Complementarily, the receiver will consume the messages from the queue through **web sockets**, and "inject" these messages into our Oracle JET-powered dashboard in order to have real-time visualizations of what's actually going on inside the game.

 This is a depiction of the architecture: